Guidance for staff on student administration and support

 Standard reporting windows for the current academic year are on the GSR in eVision home page.
 A small number of courses have alternative reporting windows, and you will be aware of this from the automated GSR email notifications sent to you when your reporting window opens.

-The relevant reporting dates will also be displayed when you click on the buttons to ‘View’ or ‘Edit’ any supervision report (during an open reporting period).
+The relevant reporting dates will also be displayed when you click on the buttons to ‘View Report’ or ‘Write Report’ any supervision report (during an open reporting period).

 You will be sent automated email notifications at key points in the reporting process, with everything that you need to get started in GSR.
 You will need to need to log in to GSR using your Oxford Single Sign On (SSO).